OuchKick/READMEpls/generateREADME.md

 # Test README ![badge](https://img.shields.io/badge/license-MIT-yellow.svg)

-  This is a test of the operation of the README Generator.
+  This is a test of the README Generator to see if it functions correctly.

   <br>